jameshughes89/cs101/site/topics/sorting/sorting.rst

 * We could improve the algorithm slightly
 * Consider being asked to sort an already sorted list with bubble sort
 * It would be rather silly doing :math:`n` passes on the list to sort it if we know it's already sorted
-* Instead, we can repeatedly do passes on the list until we complete a full scan without any swapps
+* Instead, we can repeatedly do passes on the list until we complete a full scan without any swaps

     * If there was no swaps, it means nothing was out of order, which means the list os sorted